nheron/droolsonboarding/examples/carinsurancecalculator/calculator.md

 | 12 | 17 | 1200 |  |
 | 18 |  | 1400 |  |

-Here is the price to add
+Here is the price to add (to be applied per declared driver)

 | Age bigger than | Age smaller than | Maximum number accident last 2 years  | number accident last 5 years less than | % to add to base price |